Is It Bad to Ask Too Many Questions at Work?

 Acknowledge when you’re asking a lot.
 A simple “I know I’ve had several questions today” or “Last one, I promise” shows self-awareness and consideration.
 People are generally more patient when they see you recognize you’re taking up their time and energy.

 Learn from the answers you get.
 If someone takes the time to explain something thoroughly, take notes.
-Don’t ask the same person the same question twice unless circumstances have genuinely changed.
+Don’t ask the same person the same question twice unless circumstances have changed.
 Building institutional knowledge for yourself is part of professional growth.

 Some professionals find that maintaining organized workspace essentials helps them reference information quickly without relying on others.
 A well-structured digital filing system or even a simple notebook for processes and answers reduces the need to repeatedly ask the same things.